-A 7-Step Process to Realize the Promise of SEO
+A 7-Step SEO Process For Long-Term Search Success

 OK, you can’t control Google or any search engine’s rankings.

-However, you absolutely can understand how search algorithms work (and specifically how Google’s algorithms work).
-Which helps.
+However, you absolutely can understand how search algorithms work, which helps.
 But there are never guarantees.

 That said, there is one process that can work.